etienne/pochour-meta/README.md

 - Allow users and communities to have a default timezone setting
 - Shim mobile version
 - RSS feeds for every articles list
-- Bug: AJAX comment posting doesn't work when there are no comments yet
 - Allow comment editing for a certain time?
 15m?
 - Sort epithets by number of votes